All Episodes

 And do you dispense directly to the patients or do you work with a local pharmacy?

-Well, we in forty-four states, physicians can dispense their own medications to their own patients.
+Well, in 44 states, physicians can dispense their own medications to their own patients, which is how we do flu shots and all kinds of things.

 We just said, how else can I bring value to my patients?

-I blame the doctors first and foremost.
+I blame the doctors first and foremost, not the insurance or not the government.

 The doctors are the providers of care.

-And it's basically, it sounds like and tell me if I'm wrong, Professor, duplicating Dr. Umber's model, which is successful.
+And it's basically, it sounds like, and tell me if I'm wrong, Professor, duplicating Dr. Umber's model, which is successful.

 Exactly.

-So I think the Republicans attempting to somehow shore it up and slap another band-aid on it is is counterproductive.
+So I think the Republicans attempting to somehow shore it up and slap another band-aid on it is counterproductive, especially if they're worried about the spending on Medicaid and Medicare.

 I got more questions on this on the other side.